preesm/preesm.github.io/_docs/06-devdoc.md

 We refer the developers to the [RCPTT user guide](https://www.eclipse.org/rcptt/documentation/userguide/getstarted/) for adding RCPTT tests.

-The only specific directive is to insert new tests (and their verifications and contexts) in a proper, consistent folder hierarchy.
+The only specific directive is to insert new tests (and their verifications and contexts) in a proper, consistent folder hierarchy of the plugin **org.preesm.tests.ui.rcptt**.

 ## Coding Policies